Kids are interested, but not educated

 Millennial money expert Jessica Moorhouse started her blog in 2011 as a way of documenting her own journey figuring out her finances, but at a certain point, she turned her focus from her own self-education to helping others in their financial journey.

 Moorhouse is particularly worried about the advice people are getting about cryptocurrencies.
-She says she has been offered “a lot of money” to promote crypto, but refuses to do so.
+She says she has been offered “a lot of money” to promote crypto, but refuses to.

 “I'm probably leaving money on the table, but I don't care,” she says.